Simone Kaho speaks with Tusiata Avia about unexpectedly finding permission to reclaim her dream.

 With the country in Alert Level 1, many Kiwis have been enjoying the simple pleasures art provides – galleries, music gigs, local theatre productions, checking out the latest films in cinemas.
 However, Grammy-winning opera star Jonathan Lemalu hasn’t been to see a movie since January.
 “The thought of going to see a movie just makes […]

-By Alice Lolohea Edited by Karl Chitham, Kolokesa U Māhina-Tuai and Damien Skinner, Crafting Aotearoa is perhaps one of the richest resources of New Zealand’s craft history, told through the lens of making.
-A mixture of indigenous practices, art pieces, artefacts and household objects, the book shares the knowledge, skill and work of artists […]
+Edited by Karl Chitham, Kolokesa U Māhina-Tuai and Damien Skinner, Crafting Aotearoa is perhaps one of the richest resources of New Zealand’s craft history, told through the lens of making.
+A mixture of indigenous practices, art pieces, artefacts and household objects, the book shares the knowledge, skill and work of artists and craft makers over […]

 Cook Islands dance is well known for it’s energetic rhythms, swaying hips and shakey legs!
 One Cook Islander is turning her passion for her culture into a healthy obsession.